October 15, 2015

 In addition to strong communication, leadership, critical-thinking and decision-making skills, these professionals are expected to possess high moral and ethical standards.
 Also integral to career success is a grasp of key topics and concepts in criminal justice practice and a well-rounded understanding of today's criminal justice system.

-SNHU’s online criminal justice degrees allow aspiring criminal justice professionals or those seeking career advancement to develop these essential skills while providing the flexibility and support of an online degree program.
-Designed specifically to meet the needs of busy adults occupied with family and work obligations, SNHU’s bachelor’s and master's degree programs are a flexible, accessible and affordable option for those interested in careers in criminal justice.
+These online criminal justice degrees allow aspiring criminal justice professionals or those seeking career advancement to develop these essential skills while providing the flexibility and support of an online degree program.
+Designed specifically to meet the needs of busy adults occupied with family and work obligations, the bachelor's and master's degree programs are a flexible, accessible and affordable option for those interested in careers in criminal justice.